dart-lang/language/accepted/future-releases/0546-patterns/exhaustiveness.md

     `i` from the *end* of the list by calling `list[length - i]` on the matched list.

+Every key has a corresponding static type that can be looked up given the type of the space it is being accessed on:

+*   For a getter or field key, the type is the type of the corresponding member or record field.

+*   For an element or tail key, the type is the return type of the corresponding `[]` operator declared on the space's type.

+*   For a rest key, the type is the same as the type of the space.
+That will always be `List<T>` for some `T`.

 ## Lifting types and patterns to space unions

 The exhaustiveness algorithm works on spaces and space unions, but it is invoked